North Korea confirms first COVID-19 case

 Despite the decision to elevate anti-virus steps, Mr Kim ordered officials to push ahead with scheduled construction, agricultural development and other state projects while bolstering the country’s defence postures to avoid any security vacuum.

-North Korea in January tentatively reopened railroad freight traffic between its border town of Sinuiju and China’s Dandong, but China announced a halt to the trade last month as it deals with a spread of COVID-19 in Dandong.
+In January, North Korea tentatively reopened railroad freight traffic between its border town of Sinuiju and China’s Dandong.
+But China announced a halt to the trade last month as it dealt with a spread of the virus in Dandong.

 North Korea so far has shunned vaccines offered by the UN-backed COVAX distribution program, possibly because those have international monitoring requirements.